Nominalism: Modern and contemporary philosophy

 Another scholar, Victor Bruno, follows the same line.
 According to Bruno, nominalism is one of the first signs of rupture in the medieval system.
 "The dismembering of the particulars, the dangerous attribution to individuals to a status of totalization of possibilities in themselves, all this will unfold in an existential fissure that is both objective and material.
-The result of this fissure fissure will be the essays to establish the nation state."
+The result of this fissure will be the essays to establish the nation state."

 Indian philosophy

 Indian philosophy encompasses various realist and nominalist traditions.
 Certain orthodox Hindu schools defend the realist position, notably Purva Mimamsa, Nyaya and Vaisheshika, maintaining that the referent of the word is both the individual object perceived by the subject of knowledge and the universal class to which the thing belongs.
 According to Indian realism, both the individual and the universal exist objectively, with the second underlying the former.

 Buddhists take the nominalist position, especially those of the Sautrāntika and Yogācāra schools; they were of the opinion that words have as referent not true objects, but only concepts produced in the intellect.
 These concepts are not real since they do not have efficient existence, that is, causal powers.
 Words, as linguistic conventions, are useful to thought and discourse, but even so, it should not be accepted that words apprehend reality as it is.

 Dignāga formulated a nominalist theory of meaning called apohavada, or theory of exclusions.
 The theory seeks to explain how it is possible for words to refer to classes of objects even if no such class has an objective existence.
 Dignāga's thesis is that classes do not refer to positive qualities that their members share in common.
 On the contrary, universal classes are exclusions (apoha).
 As such, the "cow" class, for example, is composed of all exclusions common to individual cows: they are all non-horse, non-elephant, etc.